How to Start a Video Podcast

 Recording your video podcast can be challenging without the right environment.
 Lighting issues and background noise can distract or ruin your recording.
 That’s why a dedicated recording space is essential.

-TYX London Podcast Recording Studios offers everything a budding podcaster needs.
+TYX Podcast Studios in London offers everything a budding podcaster needs.
 Our state-of-the-art recording booths are equipped with top-notch recording and filming gear, ensuring your podcasts are of professional quality.

 Frequently Asked Questions